manuel-serrano/hop/doc/api/00-hop.md

 broadcast function that lets a server send events to registered remote clients.

+The module also defines an API to invoke third party WebServices.

 Use `require( 'hop' )` to use this module.

 Server Information
 ------------------

+The server properties defined below are read-only.

 ### hop.port ###
 [:@glyphicon glyphicon-tag parameter]
 The port number of the running Hop server.
+To set the port and protocol for the Hop server, see [config](config.html).

 ```hopscript
 console.log( "port:", hop.port );
 ```

 ### hop.hostname ###
 [:@glyphicon glyphicon-tag parameter]
 The host name of the running Hop server.

 ```hopscript
 console.log( "hostname:", hop.hostname );
 ```

 ### hop.version ###
 [:@glyphicon glyphicon-tag parameter]
 The Hop version.

 ```hopscript
 console.log( "Hop version:", hop.version );
 ```

 Responses
 ---------
 [:responses]